This stacked meringue torte is layered with lemon cream and topped with fresh berries for the ultimate light spring dessert!

 - pinch of salt

 - ¼ cup sliced almonds, toasted (optional)

-- Preheat oven to 200°F. On parchment paper draw 3 8" circles (depending on the size of your baking sheets you may need to do this on two separate pieces of paper).
+- Heat the oven.
+Preheat the oven to 200°F. On parchment paper draw 3 8" circles (depending on the size of your baking sheets you may need to do this on two separate pieces of paper).
 Make sure the circles are not touching and fit within the edges of your baking sheet(s).
-Turn the paper over so the circles are on the back and lay on baking sheet(s).
+Turn the paper over so the circles are on the back.
+Lay the paper on the baking sheet(s).

-- While the meringue is baking, combine the lemon zest and sugar in a small bowl.
-Use a fork to mix together.
-Combine the sugar mixture, lemon juice, egg, egg yolk and salt in a small saucepan.
+- Cook the lemon mixture.
+While the meringue is baking, combine the lemon zest and sugar in a small bowl.
+Use a fork to mix them together.
+Combine the sugar mixture, lemon juice, egg, egg yolk, and salt in a small saucepan.
 Whisk together.
 Add butter and cook over medium-low heat, whisking constantly, until thickened; about 5-6 minutes.

-- Pour the lemon curd through a fine mesh strainer into a medium bowl; use a spoon to push all of the curd through the strainer.
+- Strain the lemon curd.
+Pour the lemon curd through a fine mesh strainer into a medium bowl.
+Use a spoon to push all of the curd through the strainer.
 Cover with plastic wrap so the wrap is directly on the lemon curd.
 Refrigerate for at least 30 minutes.

-- Beat the heavy cream with an electric mixer until soft peaks form.
+- Make the whipped cream.
+Beat the heavy cream with an electric mixer until soft peaks form.
 After the lemon curd has cooled fold the curd into the whipped cream.
 Refrigerate until you are ready to assemble the torte.

-- To assemble the torte, place one meringue round on a serving plate.
+- Assemble the torte.
+Place one meringue round on a serving plate.
 Top wth ⅓ of the lemon cream.
 Repeat with remaining meringue rounds.
 Top with raspberries and toasted almonds (if desired).
 Serve immediately.